+If you need more attic insulation in Louisiana, call your Baton Rouge Owens Corning Top Of The House certified roofing contractor.
 Proper attic insulation is essential to keeping your home at a comfortable temperature.
 In winter, insulation keeps heat trapped inside your home, while in summer properly installed insulation allows air to circulate, ventilating your home and preventing overheating.
-Owens Corning attic insulation can bring multiple benefits to homeowners, including cost savings, maintenance benefits and increased comfort.
+Owens Corning attic insulation can bring multiple benefits to homeowners, including cost savings, maintenance benefits, and increased comfort.
 A properly performing roof takes more than just shingles.
-Your roof works as a system, proper attic insulation and a properly ventilated roof work together to keep your home cooler and more energy efficient.
-A properly insulated attic can help decrease your electric bill by as much as 20%.
+Your roof works as a system, proper attic insulation, and a properly ventilated roof work together to keep your home cooler and more energy efficient.
+A home’s properly insulated attic can help decrease your electric bill by as much as 20%.

 Attic Insulation: Perfect Time to Re-Insulate

 Have you ever thought about how insulation works and why?
-Heat always moves towards cold, which is why heat tries to escape a home in winter and enter a home in summer.
-Fiber glass insulation works by trapping air within tiny pockets to resist the transfer of heat, so it does not move into or out of the home.
-Controlling moisture and air infiltration, assuring proper ventilation and maximizing the efficiency of the home’s heating and cooling system are just a couple more important benefits.
+Heat always moves towards cold, which is why heat tries to escape home in winter and enter a home in summer.
+Fiberglass insulation works by trapping air within tiny pockets to resist the transfer of heat, so it does not move into or out of the home.
+Controlling moisture and air infiltration, assuring proper ventilation, and maximizing the efficiency of the home’s heating and cooling system are just a couple more important benefits.

-Insulations ability to resist the transfer of heat is measured by “R-Value.”
-The higher an insulations R-value, the better its ability to resist the flow of heat.
-The R-values are not directly related to the thickness of the insulation, but are related to the number of fibers per square inch, or the density of the insulation.
+Insulation’s ability to resist the transfer of heat is measured by “R-Value.”
+The higher the insulation’s R-value, the better its ability to resist the flow of heat.
+The R-values are not directly related to the thickness of the insulation but are related to the number of fibers per square inch or the density of the insulation.
 The thicker or denser the insulation, the more air pockets it has and the higher the R-value will be.
 How much attic insulation is needed in the Louisiana region?
 The DOE recommends the Louisiana region be insulated to R-49-R60.
-To get a R-60 rating the homes attic will require 19-20 inches of blown-in insulation.
+To get an R-60 rating the home’s attic will require 19-20 inches of blown-in insulation.

-How can you tell if a home need more attic insulation?
+How can you tell if a home needs more attic insulation?
 Quick answer, go into the attic and if you can see the rafters, odds are the home needs more attic insulation.
 This does not hold true in every case and an expert will be able to recommend the proper amount of insulation.
-Home in different geographic location throughout the United States are recommended to have different amounts of attic insulation.
+Homes in different geographic locations throughout the United States are recommended to have different amounts of attic insulation.
 The southern region is recommended to have R-60 by the DOE.
 Attic insulation is a year-round product, in summer months it slows the flow of heat from warm to cold areas, no matter what the outside temperature.
-A well-insulated home will be more comfortable and help reduce the need for continuous air conditioning and in turn reduce heating and cooling costs.
+A well-insulated home will be more comfortable and help reduce the need for continuous air conditioning and in turn, reduce heating and cooling costs.

 Attic Ventilation: More is Better